Add search

 Be sure that your custom category doesn't search the same fields as an existing Sonos category.
 If this is the case, you should use the existing category.

-For information on how to add text for your search category, see the Adding text for categories section.
+For information on how to add text for your search category, see the Adding category text section.

 CustomCategory attributes